-Paperback £6.99 – Please complete the form below.
+Paperback £5.00 – Signed and comes directly from the author.
+Please complete the form below.
+Pay Here

 In the afternoon, Mum, Jodie and I went to the park for a while and Jodie played on the swings.
 Mum covered her face with powder so the bruise could hardly be seen now.

 We were going to the shops, which were closed on a Sunday, but Mum’s friend, Mrs Kirby, lived in the flat above Seymour Meads, our local grocery shop.
 She was going to get some potatoes and chicken for tea.
 It would be really nice to have a proper meal, although I was suspicious of Bill handing over money like that.

 “I’m really grateful, Bea,” Mum said, as Jodie and I looked behind the counter, a place we never normally got to see.